Azure/onboarding-guidance/Scenarios/PaaS/POC-Scenario-AppOnSF.md

 ![Screenshot](./Images/SampleVotingApplicationWhenRunning.png)

 21. When done using the application, exit the debugging session by selecting Debug then Stop Debugging (Shift+F5).
 This will uninstall the application from Service Fabric and if viewing in Service Fabric Explorer (SFX) you will see that it is no longer deployed.

+## Additional Resources
+    * Service Farbic Getting Started: http://aka.ms/ServiceFabric
+    * Download the samples from GitHub: http://github.com/Azure/ServiceFabric-Samples
+    * TO DO bring more from notes, previous md page